matsive/Unity_Robotics_ROS2_Messaging/README.md

    float64 rotz
    float64 rotw
    ```
-8. Go back to ros_ws folder
+9. Go back to ros_ws folder
    ```
    cd ~/ros2_ws
    ```
-9. Now to build the package which will also install the package into ros2->install directory.
+10. Now to build the package which will also install the package into ros2->install directory.
 Replaced package name as `matsive_r2msgs`.
    ```
    colcon build --packages-select my_package
    ```
+11. Now matsive_r2msgs can be found in ros_ws->install folder.

+## Building ROS2 package